Deck Builder Salem OR | Custom Composite & Wood Decks | Q&R Construction

 We schedule and pass the final inspection with the City of Salem.
 You receive a completed, permitted deck — ready to use immediately.

-4.8 stars across 25 Google reviews — here's what Salem homeowners say about Q&R.
+4.8 stars across 25 Google reviews — here's what deck clients say about Q&R.

 ★★★★★